 8.6.
 Members shall refer to Directives 1020.00, Weapons Administration, and 1021.00, Weapons Qualifications, for additional guidelines regarding the issuance, qualification requirements, and secure storage of Bureau-issued weapons.

 9. Post-force Medical Requirements.

 9.2.
-Members shall render emergency first aid within the limits of their individual skills, training and available equipment until professional medical care providers arrive on the scene.
+When safe to do so, members shall render emergency first aid within the limits of their individual skills, training and available equipment until professional medical care providers arrive on the scene.